Tupolev Tu-4: Design and development

-First public appearance
+The Tu-4 first flew on 19 May 1947 and was flown by test pilot Nikolai Rybko.
+Serial production started immediately, and the type would enter large-scale service by 1949.
 The aircraft was first displayed during a flyover on 3 August 1947 at the Tushino Aviation Day parade.
 At first three aircraft flew over and the Western observers assumed that they were merely the three B-29 bombers which they knew had been diverted to the Soviet Union during World War II.
-Minutes later a fourth aircraft appeared.
-Western analysts realized that the Soviets must have reverse-engineered the B-29.
+Minutes later a fourth aircraft appeared, and the observers realized the Soviets had reverse-engineered the B-29.

+Entry into service of the Tu-4 threw the U.S. Air Force into panic since the aircraft possessed sufficient range to attack Chicago or Los Angeles on a one-way mission, and that may have informed the maneuvers and air combat practice conducted by US and British air forces in 1948 involving fleets of B-29s.